datalad-handbook/book/docs/basics/101-133-containersrun.rst

 Let's see this in action for the ``midterm_analysis`` dataset by rerunning the analysis you did for the midterm project within a Singularity container.
 We start by registering a container to the dataset.
-For this we will pull a container from Singularity hub.
-This container has been build for the handbook, and it contains the relevant Python setup for the analysis.
+For this, we will pull an Image from Singularity hub.
+This image was made for the handbook, and it contains the relevant Python setup for the analysis.
+Its recipe lives in the handbook's `resources repository <https://github.com/datalad-handbook/resources>`_, and the Image is built from the recipe via Singularity hub.
 If you're curious how to create a Singularity image, the hidden section below has some pointers:

 .. findoutmore:: How to make a Singularity image